PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 Your organisation wil contain a link to the correct speciality document.
 The speciality will dictate what you role in the team is.
 It will also add to your skills, talents and special rules.
 From your speciality you will gain the bulk of your equipment.

 ### 5 - Spend Experience
 The skills, talents equipment and other tools that you have recieved thus far in character creation count bring your experience total to 12000, in line with a starting space marine.
 Just like a space marine you have aditional experience you may spend.
 This is in line with what the astartes recieve, usually another 1000xp.
-You may spend this experience in the progression tables within your speciality or in the Deathwatch advances (Deathwatch Core pgXX).
+You may spend this experience in the progression tables within your speciality or in the Deathwatch advances (Deathwatch Core pg64-65).
 It's worth noting that the speciality advances are not segregated, thus operative can quickly outstrip their astartes counterparts in a small number of areas.

+### 6 - Past

-### 6 - Rank
+### 7 - Rank
 Although the advancment chart is not segregated by rank, operative rank increases in the same manner as Astartes.

 ## Organisations